Copy Layers Between Photoshop Documents Faster

 Built-In Photoshop Methods

-For a faster path with many PSDs open, a panel that lists every document as thumbnails lets you drag selected layers onto the exact target preview.
-With the plugin, you select the layers you need in the Layers panel, hold Shift before you start dragging, then drop onto the destination thumbnail in the panel.
-On a Mac you can also drag layers directly from the Layers panel into the plugin panel.
-That keeps your eyes on the image you are moving and the file you are moving it to, not on truncated tab names.
+For many open PSDs, a panel that lists every file as thumbnails lets you drag selected layers onto the preview you mean instead of guessing tabs.
+DocManager Pro is built for that: select layers in the Layers panel, hold Shift before you drag, then drop onto the destination thumbnail.
+On Mac you can also drag from the Layers panel into the panel.
+Your eyes stay on the image you move and the file you move it to.

 DocManager Pro supports dragging color grades, adjustment layers, and other layers between open PSDs.
 Try DocManager Lite for thumbnail navigation, and upgrade for layer drag and drop.